 Mr. Richard E. Marriott is our Chairman of the Board.
 He is also a Director of the Polynesian Cultural Center and is Chairman of the Board of First Media Corporation.
 Mr. Marriott also serves on the Federal City Council, the Board of Associates for Gallaudet University and the National Advisory Council of Brigham Young University.
 He is a past President of the National Restaurant Association.
 In addition, Mr. Marriott is the President and a Trustee of the Marriott Foundation for People with Disabilities.
-If elected as a director, Mr. Marriott's term as a director would expire at the 2007 annual meeting of stockholders (subject to approval of the proposal to de-classify the Board of Directors).

-Christopher J. Nassetta

-President and Chief Executive
+Christopher J. Nassetta President and Chief Executive Officer Director since 1999 Age: 41

-Officer

-Director since 1999

-Age: 41

 Mr. Nassetta is our President and Chief Executive Officer.
 He also serves as a Director of CoStar Group, Inc., as a Trustee of Prime Group Realty Trust and as a member of the McIntire School of Commerce Advisory Board for the University of Virginia.
 Mr. Nassetta joined our Company in 1995 as Executive Vice President and was elected our Chief Operating Officer in 1997.
 He became our President and Chief Executive Officer in May 2000.
 Prior to joining us, Mr. Nassetta served as President of Bailey Realty Corporation from 1991 until 1995, and he had previously served as Chief Development Officer and in various other positions with The Oliver Carr Company.
-If elected as a director, Mr. Nassetta's term as a director would expire at the 2007 annual meeting of stockholders (subject to approval of the proposal to de-classify the Board of Directors).